 – Section 2 subsection 64 for the Indian Companies Act, 2013

-As per section 43 of the Indian Companies Act, 2013 prescribes that share Capital of a company broadly can be of two classes or kinds: –
+Section 43 of the Indian Companies Act, 2013 prescribes that the Share Capital of a company broadly can be of two classes or kinds: –

 “(a) equity share capital—

 (ii) with differential rights as to dividend, voting, or otherwise in accordance with such rules as may be prescribed;”

 – Section 43 subsection (a) for the Indian Companies Act, 2013

 Preference Share Capital:

 The shares of ownership which are carrying some preferences are known as preferences.
 The preferences are mainly of a fixed rate of dividend, fixed repayment date, and after a fixed time convertible to equity shares.
 The dividend of the preference shareholders is paid before the dividend on equity shares.